 Golfers love Keystone and its two 18-hole championship courses.
 Keystone Ranch Golf Course is a par 72 that winds through sage meadows, pines and a 9-acre lake.
 River Course at Keystone offers a par 71 along Snake River and a large pine forest.

 Keystone Attracts Mountain Bikers

 The city also offers mountain-biking adventures for all skill levels.
 Riders find downhill options, a large downhill bike park, single track and miles of paved trails.
 Whether looking to hone skills or enjoy a leisurely ride, visitors can do it all in Keystone.

 Kids Enroll in Summer Camps

 Keep kids from getting bored, and enroll them in summer camp.
 Keystone Science School hosts one of the best science-adventure camps in the state.
-Summer camps allows kids to make new friends, learn new things and give parents a chance to try a new activity — such as a picnic on Lake Dillon.
+Summer camps allow kids to make new friends, learn and give parents a chance to try a new activity — such as a picnic on Lake Dillon.

 Attend Fun Festivals

 Keystone also has an extensive event calendar.
 From daily free Kidtopia activities to festivals that celebrate culture, food and wine, Keystone welcomes everyone to have a good time and mingle.
 Signature events include: Mountain Town Music Fest, Oktoberfest, Taste of Keystone, Bacon and Bourbon Festival, River Run Village Art Festival, and Wine and Jazz Festival.